ARE YOU WONDERING IF MARRIAGE COUNSELING CAN WORK FOR YOU?

-Cost of sessions is $125 for the first session and $110 for subsequent sessions.
+Cost of sessions is $140 for the first session and $125 for subsequent sessions.
 Each session lasts approximately 55-60 minutes.
 Longer sessions can also be scheduled at the request of the couple if they feel they are in a crisis.
-In rare instances, insurance companies will cover the cost of couples counseling.
-You may contact me if you would like more information about insurance coverage.

 DON’T SIT AND WATCH YOUR RELATIONSHIP DETERIORATE